-When selecting lighting fixtures a major consideration should be the light bulb types or light source technology that will be best for you.
-Each kind of fixture has its own unique combination of operating characteristics.
-Characteristics that need to be considered are efficacy which can be measured in lumens per watt; color accuracy which is measured in CRI, lamp (light bulb) life which is measured in hours, and lamp lumen depreciation which the percent of output that a lamp loses over its life.
-Your decision will impact the quality of light generated, maintenance requirements of the system, and the cost of operating the lighting fixtures.
+When selecting lighting fixtures, a major consideration should be the light bulb types or light source technology that will be best for you.
+Each kind of fixture has its own unique operating characteristics.
+These characteristics include efficacy, which can be measured in lumens per watt; color accuracy, which is measured in CRI; lamp (bulb) life, which is measured in hours; and lumen depreciation, which measures lumens lost over the lifetime of a fixture.
+Your decision will impact the quality of light, the maintenance requirements of the system, and the cost of operating the lighting fixtures.

-It should be noted that statistically the cost of energy to operate the lighting fixtures is 90% or more of the total cost of a lighting system over the life a lighting system.
-Before you make a decision on the type of light technology you will deploy, it is important to know how many foot-candles of light are required in the area you are lighting.
-Then determine what light source can achieve your footcandle, CRI, Kelvin, and maintenance requirements while using the fewest watts.
+It should be noted that, statistically, the cost of energy to operate a lighting fixture is at least 90% of the total cost of the system.
+Before you make a decision on the type of light technology you deploy, it is important to know how many footcandles are required in the area you are lighting.
+Then, determine what light source can achieve your footcandle, CRI, Kelvin, and maintenance requirements while using the fewest watts.

 - Short life of 750 to 1,000 hours

-Incandescent lamps are the light source most commonly used in residential lighting.
-Light is produced by a wire or filament being heated to incandescence (emitting light) by a flow of current through it.
-Short life and low efficacy measured as lumens per watt (LPW) of this source limits its use mostly to residential and decorative commercial lighting.
-Efficacy varies with wattage and filament type, but generally ranges from 15 to 25 lumens per watt for general service lamps.
-The incandescent source produces light in a well accepted warm tone.
+Incandescent lamps have commonly been used in residential lighting.
+A flow of electrical current heats a wire or filament to incandescence (the point at which light is emitted).
+The short life and low efficacy (measured as lumens per watt, or LPW) of this source limits its use to residential and decorative commercial lighting.
+The efficacy varies with wattage and filament type, but it generally ranges from 15 to 25 lumens per watt for general service lamps.
+An incandescent source produces light in a well-accepted, warm tone.
 It is more convenient because it can be run directly on line current and doesn’t require a ballast.
-Incandescent can be dimmed using relatively simple equipment and is available in different bulb sizes and shapes to facilitate decorative touch to an area.
+Incandescent lights can be dimmed using relatively simple equipment and are available in different bulb sizes and shapes to add a decorative touch to an area.

-To save energy, most fixtures that use incandescent bulbs are being retrofitted with screw in compact fluorescent bulbs.
-The luminaires on the right and below will accept CFLs or incandescent lamps.
-Soon there will also be cost effective LED retrofit bulbs too.
+To save energy, most fixtures that use incandescent bulbs are retrofitted with screw-in compact fluorescent bulbs or replaced with LED fixtures.

-Linear Fluorescent, Plug-In Fluorescent & Compact Fluorescent (CFL)
+Linear Fluorescent, Plug-In Fluorescent, and Compact Fluorescent (CFL)

-Customers with warehouses, light manufacturing facilities, and more are replacing old style Probe Start Metal Halides and Mercury Vapor fixtures with Linear Fluorescent High Bay fixtures.
-The Fluorescent High Bay fixtures use a fraction of the power of the old Probe Start Metal Halide.
-Additionally, when fitted with a programmed start ballast the fixtures can have an occupancy sensor and the on/off feature will not reduce the operating life of the lamps.
-In virtually all cases the switch will reduce energy use expenses by thousands of dollars a year and pay for the new fixtures a matter of months.
-Also, frequently there are demand supply management rebates from electric companies for switching energy efficient fluorescent fixtures.
-Click this link for incentives in your state.
+Customers with warehouses, light manufacturing facilities, and similar facilities are replacing old-style probe start metal halide and mercury vapor fixtures with linear fluorescent and LED high bay fixtures.
+These technologies use a fraction of the power of the old probe-start metal halides.
+Additionally, when fitted with a programmed-start ballast, the fixtures can have an occupancy sensor and the on/off feature will not reduce the operating life of the lamps.
+In virtually all cases, the switch reduces energy expenses by thousands of dollars a year and will eventually pay for cost of the fixtures.

-Fluorescent lamps produce light by activating selected phosphors on the inner surface of the bulb with ultraviolet energy, which is generated by a mercury arc.
-Because of the characteristics of a gaseous arc, a ballast is needed to start and operate fluorescent lamps.
-The advantages of the fluorescent light source include improved efficacy and longer life than incandescent lamps.
+Fluorescent lamps produce light by activating phosphors on the inner surface of the bulb via ultraviolet energy generated by a mercury arc.
+Because of the characteristics of a gaseous arc, a ballast is needed to start and operate a fluorescent lamp.
+The advantages of this kind of light include improved efficacy and longer life over incandescent lamps.
 Efficacy for fluorescent lamps ranges from 50 to 100 lumens per watt.
 Their low surface brightness and heat generation make them ideal for offices and schools where thermal and visual comfort is considered important.

 - High lumen output